CatalogueOfLife/general/MODEL.md

     - Foo bar subsp. dar var. lion Smith 1850
     - Foo bar Lin. subsp. dar Mill. var. lion Smith 1850

-Recombinations of the same epithet are treated as distinct names.
+New names (**sp./gen. nov.**), new recombinations of the same epithet (**comb. nov.**), a name at a new rank (**stat. nov.**) or replacement names (**nom. nov.**) are all treated as distinct names.

-### Homotypic groups
+### Homotypic group & original name
 Names based on the same type can be clustered together as a homotypic group of names.
+A homotypic group not only includes all subsequent recombinations, but also any [replacement name](https://en.wikipedia.org/wiki/Nomen_novum) if existing.
+These names are homotypic synonyms, also called nomenclatural or objective synonyms.

-The first, originally published name, the protonym or basionym in botany, is used to represent such a group as it is a clean proxy to the type specimen other than for replacement names.
+The first, originally published name is used to represent such a group as it is a clean proxy to the type specimen, therefore every name in a homotypic group points back to the same original name.

+Protonym in zoology and basionym in botany are terms for a very similar concept, but they do not include replacement names and are rather code specific so we will refer to *original name* here instead, inline with Darwin Core terminology.
-Protonyms are not necessarily Code-compliant original descriptions, but usually they are.
+Original names are not necessarily Code-compliant original descriptions, but usually they are.

-A homotypic group not only includes all subsequent recombinations, but also any replacement names if existing.

 The above names can be clustered into four sets of homotypic synonym groups, shown with canonical authorship: